Karen Country Club | Nairobi City

 Entry fee is $10pp, subject to change.

-We can arrange for guests to go to play golf at the nearby Great Rift Valley Lodge.
-The golf course has 18 holes and is located above Loldia and there are lovely views out over Lake Naivasha, Mount Longonot and across to the Abedare Mountains.
-There is also swimming pool.
-There is plenty of birdlife on the course and guests can sometimes see zebra wandering across the fairways.
-Guest need to pay entrance fee, green fees, hire of golf clubs and caddie fees.
-The manager of Loldia House can advise on these fees.
+We can arrange for guests to play golf at the nearby 18-hole golf course at Great Rift Valley Lodge.
+There are lovely views over Lake Naivasha, Mount Longonot and the Aberdare Mountains.
+Enjoy plenty of birdlife on the course and the occasional zebra wandering across the fairways.

 Costs for Golf at Great Rift Valley Golf Resort (also has a tennis court):